UK to host 'human challenge' trials for COVID-19 vaccines - FT

 The FT report said that volunteers would first be inoculated with a vaccine and later receive a challenge dose of the coronavirus.
 It did not name the vaccines that would be assessed in the project.

-British drugmaker AstraZeneca, whose experimental COVID-19 vaccine being developed with the University of Oxford is leading the race, told Reuters that it was not involved in the programme.
+British drugmaker AstraZeneca, and French firm Sanofi both told Reuters that their vaccine candidates were not involved in the programme.

-French firm Sanofi also told Reuters it was not part of the initiative.

-Imperial College, which is developing its own coronavirus vaccine and is the academic partner of the programme, did not immediately respond to a request for comment.

-Reporting by Manas Mishra and Pushkala Aripaka in Bengaluru, Kate Kelland and Alistair Smout in London, Matthias Blamont in Paris, and Ludwig Burger in Frankfurt; Editing by Shinjini Ganguli and Jan Harvey
+Reporting by Manas Mishra, Pushkala Aripaka and Manojna Maddipatla in Bengaluru, Kate Kelland and Alistair Smout in London, Matthias Blamont in Paris, and Ludwig Burger in Frankfurt; Editing by Shinjini Ganguli and Elaine Hardcastle

 Our Standards: The Thomson Reuters Trust Principles.